stephenxs/SONiC/doc/mellanox/sfp-error-status.md

 ### Scope

-This is the high level design for the feature "fetch SFP error status through CLI".
+This is the high level design for the feature "fetch SFP error status through CLI on Mellanox platform".

 ### Definitions/Abbreviations